andytaylor/artemis-websphere-integration/websphere/README.md

 ## Install RAR to WebSphere

-before installing the RAR you ill need to create a user identity as an alias to configure the MDB Activation and J2C connector factory with.
+Before installing the RAR you will need to create a user identity as an alias that will be used by the  MDB Activation and J2C connector factory.
 The user and password should match a user in Artemis.

 ![add user](etc/adduseralias.png)

-navigate to Resource Adapters, click on Install RAR and enter the location of the Example Artemis Rar you created earler
+Navigate to Resource Adapters, click on Install RAR and enter the location of the Example Artemis Rar you created earlier

 ![Install rar 1](etc/installrar1.png)